equk/blackwidow_macro/README.md

 * M4 = 194
 * M5 = 195

+## device id's included

+    010D = "Razer BlackWidow Ultimate"
+    010E = "Razer BlackWidow"
+    011B = "Razer BlackWidow 2013"

+If anyone wants me to add any more please tell me so I can add them in.

 ## todo

-* extract all known device id's of blackwidow keyboards from the Razer proprietary drivers
+* ~~extract all known device id's of blackwidow keyboards from the Razer proprietary drivers~~
-* add more blackwidow device id's
+* ~~add more blackwidow device id's~~

 ## related references